ricebeans/qgis-ol3/readme.rst

 - Support for both raster and vector layers.

-- Support for WMS (if the service support EPSG:3857).
+- Support for WMS (if the service supports EPSG:3857).

 - Symbology exporting, including: